PaveItBlueGAAnalytics/georgia-district-6/README.md

 ## The folders

-* `elections` the raw election result XML files downloaded from [Georgia Secetary Of State Elections]{http://sos.ga.gov/index.php/elections}
+* `elections` the raw election result XML files downloaded from [Georgia Secetary Of State Elections](http://sos.ga.gov/index.php/elections)
 * `raw-csv` the raw elections results transformed from XML to CSV format limited to the 2016 Presedential election and the Georgia 6th elections in 2016 and 2017.
 * `csv` combined and analyzed results.

+## Roadmap

+* Add some voting demographic data into analysis
+* Start the analysis and reporting of the results

 ## The scripts